<<Previous | Story Intro | Return to Stories | Next >>

 "Incoming wormhole!"

 The control room tech smiled.
-Almost nine hours after their departure, it seemed that the premier team of the SGC was coming home.
+Almost nine hours after their departure, the premier team of the SGC was coming home.
 "It's SG-1, sir."

 Once again, it seemed that a team that should be dead would saunter down the ramp.
 He'd even bet they had no idea how long they'd been missing!
 It wasn't easy to walk down to the 'gate room with a modicum of dignity, when what he wanted to do was run in, whooping and hollering that the luckiest team in the SGC had proven again just how very lucky they were.